Chokka Thangam: Critical reception

 Malathi Rangarajan of The Hindu wrote "The film does have its plus points, yet somehow Bhagyaraj's magic touch in films [..] is definitely missing in 'Chokka Thangam.'"
 Krishna Chidambaram of Kalki wrote Bhagyaraj's touch was visible only in first half which goes away after interval and appears only in the film's end though he praised Vijayakanth as pure gold for following director's instructions but questioned why for this spineless character.
 He praised Uma's acting and song "Vellaiyai Manam" citing it has been a long time he heard a song with proper situation placement and concluded requesting Bhagyaraj to give retirement and send away colourful outfits of hero and white chariot in songs.

 Malini Mannath of Chennai Online wrote "The director seems to have compromised for the sake of his hero’s image, there are more action-scenes than in a Vijaykant action-film, and the confusion is evident throughout.
 Talking of action, the chord tied to Vijaykant as he does the gravity-defying leap is clearly visible.
 The director’s heart was surely not in this film!".
+Sify wrote, "Bhagyaraj-Vijaykanth coming together in a rural backdrop had evoked a lot of interest among the audience, but unfortunately the duo could not create any magic and the film is totally disappointing.
+The story lacks any twist and punch associated with a Bhagyaraj film, as it is as old as the hills of Pollachi where it was shot".

 Box office

-Despite the film's success, India Today estimated it suffered a loss of ₹1 crore.
+India Today estimated that the film suffered a loss of ₹1 crore.
+Venkateswaran blamed the losses on Vijayakanth not cutting his remuneration, while Vijayakanth noted the increase on outdoor expenses and cost of equipment.